Camping Safari Zanzibar Beach Holiday

-Camping Safari & Zanzibar Beach Holiday the Serengeti – Ngorongoro Crater – Manyara – Tarangire – Zanzibar
+Camping Safari at The Serengeti – Ngorongoro Crater – Manyara – Tarangire and Beach holiday in Zanzibar

 Upon arrival in Arusha, you will be picked up at the airport and taken to your hotel.
 The rest of the day is free.
 Relax, take a stroll, enjoy the sights and sounds.
 Get plenty of rest – tomorrow will be huge!
 Back Packers Hotel.